 In return, Smith made a map of his travels, and possibly, made an agreement to keep his trappers east of the Continental Divide and out of the Snake River country.

 Smith spent the winter of 1828-29 at Fort Vancouver.
 In March, he journeyed east to the Flathead Post.
-Smith found David Jackson and his trappers on the Clark Fork River.
-The two trapping parties reached Pierre's Hole in August.
+Smith found Thomas Fitzpatrick and David Jackson on the Clark Fork River.
+Fitzpatrick left Smith and Jackson to find Sublette with the supply train.
+The combined trapping parties reached Pierre’s Hole in August.

 Not long after the Smith and Jackson parties reached Pierre’s Hole, William Sublette arrived with a pack train from the 1829 Rendezvous on the Popo Agie….this was the only year a rendezvous was held in two different locations.
 After the supplies were unloaded and the pelts loaded, Smith led a large force into the Piegan Indian country of Montana.
 William Sublette returned to St. Louis for the next years supplies.

 Smith returned to St. Louis on the seventh of October, 1830.
 In a letter to Gen. William Clark, Smith reported his travels and his losses in men and horses between August 1827 and July 1828.
-During his travels, Smith had twenty-five men killed and over three hundred riding and pack horses stolen.
-Smith's travels had taken him:
+Smith had twenty-five men killed and over three hundred riding and pack horses stolen.

 Citation: Eddins, Ned. (article name) Thefurtrapper.com.
 Afton, Wyoming.
 2002.